Use an Architecture

 capture the project history and resolve to remove any roadblocks or bottlenecks

 that restrict progress.
-The Business

 Case provides the necessary information, from a business standpoint, to

-determine whether or not this project is worth investing in.
 The main purpose of the Business Case is to develop an

 economic plan for realizing the project Vision.